 Yantras which are drawn on flat surfaces are basically conceived as solid forms.
 The drawing is a mere suggestion of its three dimensional aspects of the yantra.
 And, the yantra is itself a static image of the moving, living combination of forces represented in a divinity.

-To put it in another way, Yantra is an instrument to transform matter into energy and the energy into consciousness.
-In the final analysis, the walls separating the objective world, the subjective person and the Universal consciousness break down; and it is all One in the end.
-This complete harmony of existence is symbolized by Bindu, a dimensionless point at the centre of the Yantra or Chakra.
+To put it in another way, Yantra is an instrument to transform matter into energy ; and, the energy into consciousness.
+In the final analysis, the walls separating the objective world, the subjective person and the Universal consciousness break down; and, it is all One at the end.
+This complete harmony of existence is symbolized by Bindu; a dimensionless point at the center of the Yantra or Chakra.

-Sri Chakra Yantra is regarded the supreme Yantra, the Yantra Raja, the king of Yantras.
+Sri Chakra Yantra is regarded the supreme Yantra; the Yantra Raja, the king of Yantras.
 It is the Yantra of the Shaktha school of Tantra.
-It is also variously regarded as the visual representation of the city, mansion, island or the body of the mother goddess Devi, Tripurasundari, Lalitha, Rajarajeshwari and Parabhattarika, the supreme controller.
-The design also stands for this divinity’s court with all her attendant aids, guards, pavililions, enclosures and entrances.
-The principal divinity is regarded as being at the centre, the Bindu of the chakra.
+It is also variously regarded as the visual representation of the city, mansion, island or the body of the Mother Goddess Devi, Tripurasundari, Lalitha, Rajarajeshwari and Parabhattarika, the supreme controller.
+The design also stands for this divinity’s court with all her attendant aids, guards, pavilions, enclosures and entrances.
+The principal divinity is regarded as being at the center, the Bindu at the heart of the Chakra.

 The concept and worship of Sri Chakra is relevant in the context of an esoteric discipline known as Sri Vidya.